Dog desexing cost: Understanding neutering and spaying expenses

 How much does it cost to desex a dog?

 The cost of desexing a dog is partly dependent on individual factors such as the sex, size and age of the dog.
-The surgery is more complex for females than for males, and the weight of the dog will give an indication of the amount of anaesthetic that is required.

-The cost will vary depending on the area you live in, and the veterinarian you visit, as well as the age, gender and weight of the dog.
+The cost will also vary depending on the area you live in, and the veterinarian you visit, as well as the age, gender and weight of the dog.
 The following is just a rough price guide, and your vet can advise the actual costs.

 Note that there are likely to be additional costs for the pre- and/or post-operative consultations with the vet.